rohituteja/navi_project/README.md

 1.  **Ingestion**: User uploads Flight Telemetry (CSV/Excel) and Cockpit Audio (MP3/WAV) and selects the **Aircraft Profile**.
 2.  **Normalization**: Backend standardizes data formats (standard telemetry schema).
 3.  **Transcription**: OpenAI Whisper converts audio to text with timestamps.
-4.  **Robust Alignment**: The system synchronizes audio and telemetry using a multi-detector clustering algorithm validated by an LLM.
+4.  **Robust Alignment**: The system synchronizes audio and telemetry using a multi-detector clustering algorithm.
 5.  **Sensor Fusion Analysis**: The core engine combines physical data with semantic audio data to segment the flight using a two-stage AI process, guided by aircraft-specific performance data.
 6.  **Visualization**: Frontend renders the aligned timeline, allowing pilots to "replay" the flight.